opencog/docker/opencog/lang-mst/README.md

    Note that this is a different port, from the pair-counting port;
    thus, you can run both at the same time.

-4. Start the container: `docker start -i mst-counter` This will drop you into a shell prompt inside the container.

-5. From outside of the container, copy the word-pair database into the container.
-The default config files expect it at `data/mpg_parse.rdb`
+4. Copy the word-pair database into the container.
+The default config files expect it at `data/mpg_parse.rdb`.
 Thus:
 ```
 docker container cp word_pairs.rdb mst-counter:/home/opencog/data/mpg_parse.rdb
 ```

-6. From outside of the container, copy the the text corpus into the container.
+5. Copy the the text corpus into the container.
 The default config files expect it at `text/pair-counted`.
 Note that this is the place where the input corpus was moved to, during pair-counting, so if you just grab that, it will all work.
 ```
 docker container cp text mst-counter:/home/opencog/text
 ```

+6. Start the container: `docker start -i mst-counter` This will drop you into a shell prompt inside the container.

 Manual processing